tcsenpai/g1/README.md

 Finally, after the problem is added as a user message, an assistant message is loaded to provide a standardized starting point for the LLM's generation.

 ***NOTE: The final step is not applied in some providers, that do not support it.***

+## Contributing

+We welcome contributions to multi1!
+Here's how you can help:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes and commit them with clear, descriptive messages
+4. Push your changes to your fork
+5. Submit a pull request to the main repository

+Please ensure your code adheres to the project's coding standards and include tests for new features or bug fixes.

+For major changes, please open an issue first to discuss what you would like to change.
+This ensures that your efforts align with the project's goals and direction.

 ### Credits